atimpone/aws-foundation-journey/2-fast-follow-on/2-2-on-premises-network-integration.md

 ## Requirements

 *...use the CAF perspectives to represent the typical set of customer requirements...*

+*...list business use cases first along with outcomes...*

 *...typically start with site-to-site VPN based on speed of set up...*